tishin/MagicalRecord/Docs/Installing-MagicalRecord.md

     ````

 2. In your project directory, run `pod update`
-3. You should now be able to add `#import <MagicalRecord/MagicalRecord.h>` to any of your target's source files and begin using MagicalRecord!
+3. You should now be able to add `#import <MagicalRecord.h>` to any of your target's source files and begin using MagicalRecord!

 ## Using an Xcode subproject